unlim-it/docs.bosonprotocol.io/src/docs/faqs.md

 ---
 # Frequently Asked Questions

 First, a small note: your question may not be here.
 Why?
-Because we've recently open sourced this work.
+Because we've only recently open-sourced this work.
 That means that questions haven't been asked, well, frequently.
-This means that if you have a question, and it's not here, we encourage you to ask it, and we'll add it here.
+This also means that if you have a question and it's not here, we encourage you to ask it, and we'll add it here.

 ### How can I add my question?